 The insurance declaration page is a crucial part of your insurance contract document, issued by the insurance company in physical, digital, or both formats.
 It follows the binder of insurance in the policy document and is one of the initial elements of any insurance policy contract.

 Despite being called a declaration page, it can often be longer than a single page.
-When you buy a new insurance policy, you will receive a new insurance contract with a new declarations page.
+When you purchase a new insurance policy, you will receive a new insurance contract accompanied by a new declarations page.

 Additionally, you may get a new declarations page when you renew a policy or change your premium.